Hungarian hard right launches new anti-liberal, racist movement

-VECSES, Hungary Hundreds of Hungarian right-wing militants gathered in a Budapest suburb on Saturday to launch a new political movement they hope will run in next year's parliamentary elections on a ticket that includes open racism.
+VECSES, Hungary (Reuters) - Hundreds of Hungarian right-wing militants gathered in a Budapest suburb on Saturday to launch a new political movement they hope will run in next year's parliamentary elections on a ticket that includes open racism.

 Hungary's main opposition party, Jobbik, has been moving away from its far-right roots and is staking out a more centrist position.
 This has created space for new hard-right initiatives.